 Booking.com is on every major social media network, Having a following of 2.7 million on Instagram, 15 million likes on Facebook and 878K Followers on LinkedIn, Booking.com is actively promoting its services on all its social media platforms, using numerous strategies such as creating hashtags, Collaborating with Influencers, creating engaging reels and posts and running contests.

 They provide travelling material that inspires users and motivates them to use their services using a mix of photographs, videos, carousels, and, on rare occasions, IGTVs.
 They mainly use it for promotional and informative purposes.

 As per SEO ranking, it is said that the number of keywords – below 500 is bad, above 1000 is good, and 10,000+ is amazing.
 As we can see, https://www.booking.com/ has a total of 18,399,173 organic keywords, which is regarded as excellent.
-As a result, Booking.com’s digital marketing is remarkable.
+Hence we can say that the digital marketing strategy of Booking.com is remarkable.